 Frederick County Executive Jan H. Gardner (D) met with County Council leaders on Thursday to discuss possible steps to contain the spread of the virus.

-With “health metrics that are all heading in the wrong direction,” Gardner told Maryland Matters she and lawmakers may convene the Board of Health as early as next week.
+With “health metrics that are all heading in the wrong direction,” Gardner said she and lawmakers may convene the Board of Health as early as next week.

 While no decisions have been made, she stressed, “topics for consideration will likely include limiting the size of social gatherings both indoors and outdoors, considering closing certain venues early similar to what had been done elsewhere, and increasing enforcement for compliance with mask wearing.”